sgkoishi/yaaiomni/README.md

   * Don't use `Hacky*` unless if you know what you are doing.
 * `/_gc` triggers garbage collection.
   * Only do this if you know what you are doing.
+* `.TileProvider` in config can switch to a different tile provider.
+  * `CheckedTypedCollection` and `CheckedGenericCollection` might slightly improve performance but potentially NRE.
+  * Keep it `AsIs` unless if you know what you are doing.